xmarshall39/KeepDrivingMusicMod/README.md

 - Any songs you don’t replace will play as normal

 #### 2. Plan out your replacements
 - Place `dirmaker.bat` in the root folder of wherever you’d like to keep your music and run it.
 This will create folders in which you’ll sort your songs.
-The songlist.txt in each folder will indicate what the original tracks were and how many there are
+The `songlist.txt` in each folder will indicate what the original tracks were and how many there are
-  - Song folders are named with a code for representing a band in the base game followed by an underscore
+  - Song folders are named with a code for representing a band in the base game followed by an underscore.
+The code before the underscore is essential and **should not be changed**.
-  - For organizational convenience, you may add to the folder name after the underscore.
-This can be helpful if song replacements are grouped using a certain theme or pattern
+  - For organizational convenience, you may add to the folder name **after** the underscore.
+This can be helpful if song replacements are grouped using a certain theme or pattern.
 - Add song files to each folder.
-You can add up to total number of songs that artist had in the base game
+You can add up to total number of songs that artist had in the base game.
+Any songs not replaced will remain unmodified.
 - Rename each song according to the following format:

 ```